It’s month-end, and credit card bills are smiling at us, gleefully.

 The second type, where virtual accounts exist on top of a business or current account, is where a banking partner could help in setting up virtual accounts.
 When a customer transacts through the virtual account, the company will be able to identify the payer’s details through the virtual account number.

 The company can deduce customer information and reconcile payments with ease.
 Not just the details, a business can understand an overview of transactions taking place across departments or even geographies.
 Compliance ensures all regulatory requirements are followed to the dot.

-For e.g., virtual accounts could be a godsend for colleges and educational institutions to easily manage the student fees.
+For instance, virtual accounts could be a godsend for colleges and educational institutions to easily manage student fees.
 Each student can be assigned a virtual account number, for instance, based on their roll number and batch details.
 The institution can easily e-collect fees via bank accounts and use the account number to track from whom the payment has come from.

 A KYC for a virtual account is not mandatory since the bank conducts the same for the underlying physical escrow or business account.
 However, the recent RBI guidelines mandate that payment aggregators/facilitators conduct adequate KYC for the end merchant receiving funds from the virtual account.

 These accounts add an extra layer of protection against fraud for remote payments.
 In addition, the virtual account numbers can be set based on the type of usage as single/one-time or multiple/recurring.